Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 • Combine Higashi Chaya and Kazuemachi for the most rewarding route.

-• Start in Higashi Chaya for the classic streets and teahouse interiors, then cross toward Kazuemachi for a quieter and more atmospheric finish by the river.
+• Start in Higashi Chaya for the classic streets and teahouse interiors, then cross the Asano River toward Kazuemachi for a quieter and more atmospheric finish by the river.

 • If you prefer calm streets over famous sights, you can pair Nishi Chaya with another area of the city instead.